eosnetworkfoundation/grant-framework/applications/trustswap.md

 ### Team Experience

 We have been working for over 25 years with highly scalable network platforms, including Linux servers.
+We have Linux and Security certifacations.
 Have a lot experience developmeing with LAMP framework.
-Discovered Bitcoin on 2012, switched interests into trading and investing.
+Started teaching Linux at College, with a first class being what were initially my teachers for other scholl classes.
+Discovered Bitcoin on 2012, inspired on satoshidice, created satoshicode, a word discovery game that was popular for a while, only to be killed when fees made it inpossible to play.
+Was an early user of mastercoin/omni, this interest also was killed by BTC high fees.
+The high fees switiched my attention to building on Ethereum, where Ipartcipaided anonymously for devevelopment.
+During the bull runs, Switched interests into trading and investing, I learned a lot of experience but ultimatelly dkiscovered hthat may pation was on writing code and creating products.
+I see afuture where the worl runs around decentralized technolgies and cryptopgraphy.

 ### Team Org Repos